Smaller questions that add up to the big one

 According to federal data cited by Consumer Reports, married couples with kids spend an average of more than 31% of their take-home pay on housing.
 For singles, the average is almost 36%.

-But that lack of housing budget discipline may help explain why more than 80% of homeowners say their mortgage payment hampers their ability to save money, according to Bankrate.
+But that lack of housing budget discipline may help explain why more than 80% of homeowners say their mortgage payment hampers their ability to save money, one survey found.

 Lending options that help with affordability